 - Table Officers.
 The clerks who provide procedural advice during sittings of the Senate, take the votes and keep the minutes of proceedings.

 - Mace.
 A large, heavy and richly-ornamented staff which is the symbol of authority of the House of Commons.
-When the Speaker takes the Chair, the Mace is placed on the Table by the Sergeant-at-Arms to signify the Senate is in session.
+When the Speaker takes the Chair, the Mace is placed on the Table by the Usher of the Black Rod to signify the Senate is in session.

 - Debates.
 The printed record of the proceedings in the Senate published after each sitting and based on the edited and corrected text of the "blues".
 The Debates are often identified as "Hansard" which is the name of the British family once responsible for the transcription of the proceedings of the House of Commons in the United Kingdom.